 In the gaseous nitrogen and hydraulic oil experiments, one of the crack detection gages was placed close to the surface notch tip to trigger the data acquisition system.
-(This trigger gage is not shown in Fig. 5.)
 The pressure was recorded with an Omega PX4100-3KGV pressure transducer attached to one of the endcaps.